webrecorder/pywb/README.md

 [![Build Status](https://travis-ci.org/ikreymer/pywb.png?branch=master)](https://travis-ci.org/ikreymer/pywb)

-pywb is a Python implementation of the Wayback Machine software.
+pywb is a Python re-implementation of the Wayback Machine software.

-Some goals are to:
+The goal is to provide a brand new, clean implementation of Wayback.

-* Provide the best possible playback of archival web content (usually in WARC or ARC files)
+This involves playing back archival web content (usually in WARC or ARC files) as best or accurately as possible, in straightforward by highly customizable way.

-* Be highly customizable in rewriting content to provide best possible playback experience

-* Provide a pluggable, optional ui

-* Be easy to deploy and hack
+It should be easy to deploy and hack!

+### Wayback Machine

-The Wayback Machine usually serves archival content in the following form:
+A typical Wayback Machine serves archival content in the following form:

 `http://<host>/<collection>/<timestamp>/<original url>`